Kurt Matthaei

-Franz Georg Kurt Matthaei (4 February 1886 – 19 March 1974) was a German lawyer, a Nazi Party politician and a supporter of several neo-Nazi political parties in post-war Germany.
+Franz Georg Kurt Matthaei (4 February 1886 – 19 March 1974) was a German lawyer and a Nazi Party politician that was active in the takeover of the government of the state of Schaumburg-Lippe and then served as the head of several governmental districts in Nazi Germany.
+He was a supporter of several neo-Nazi political parties in post-war Germany.

 Early life

 Kurt Matthaei was born in Nienburg, the son of the Oberbürgermeister of Hamm.
 He attended the Hamm Gymnasium and obtained his Abitur in 1907.
 He then studied law and political science at the University of Göttingen and the University of Münster.
 He passed the first state law examination in July 1911 and began his training as a Referendar (lawyer trainee) at the district court in Warendorf.
-He fulfilled his military service obligation as a one-year volunteer with the 13th (1st Westphalian) Infantry Regiment, headquartered Münster between 1911 and 1912.
+Between 1911 and 1912, he fulfilled his military service obligation as a one-year volunteer with the 13th (1st Westphalian) Infantry Regiment, headquartered at Münster.
 At the outbreak of the First World War, he reentered the Imperial German Army as an officer candidate and fought on the western front.
 He was wounded in the First Battle of the Marne in September 1914 and was commissioned as a Leutnant in October.
 He served as a company commander and was wounded again at the Battle of Verdun in August 1916.
 Awarded the Iron Cross, 2nd class, he served as a military lawyer and was discharged after the end of the war in November 1918.
 From 1 June 1919, he worked as the head of welfare in the Landkreis Dortmund, which was incorporated into the city of Dortmund in April 1928.
 On 1 May 1930, he lost his job due to his political views.
 He entered politics and was elected as an alderman in Marl.